Upstatement/quickshare/README.md

 QuickShare
 ==========

-**QuickShare** is a simple and quick JS library to share content through social media services with near full control on style and content.
+**QuickShare** is a simple and quick JS library to share content through social media services with near full control on style and content with **almost no javascript needing to be written**.

 Services Supported
 ------------------